California's bold new climate action law

 Will California really have carbon-free electricity by 2045?

 We think so!
 The three major California utilities are already getting over a third of their electricity from renewable sources.
 And according to a recent report by the California Energy Commission, their cost for renewable energy is only half a cent higher than their cost for other energy sources (10.1¢ vs 10.05¢).
 And renewable energy keeps getting cheaper.

 Some argue that 100% carbon free isn't feasible, because, unlike fossil-fuel sources and nuclear, solar energy and wind energy isn't reliable — and the sun never shines at night.
 Many believe that we'll hit serious turbulence once renewable energy makes up 60% of the overall energy mix.

 But proponents counter that we're in the early stages of an energy-storage revolution.
 Batteries (such as Tesla's popular residential Powerwall battery) make renewable energy much more reliable, because they can store renewable energy and control when it powers a home or business, or when it goes back to the grid.
 Following the same trajectory as solar energy, the cost of energy storage has come down dramatically in recent years.

 Senate Bill 100 is good for the planet — Is it good for my wallet too?

 Yup.
-This mandate is a call-to-action for California's technology community (California is sort of the geek capital of the world).
+This mandate is a call-to-action for California's technology community, and California is the geek capital of the world.
 Achieving 100% carbon-free electricity will require big new ideas and bold technology innovation.
-It intentionally keeps the route flexible to allow for "any creative, innovative technologies that have yet to be invented" (words of SB 100's author California Senator Kevin de León).
+It intentionally keeps the route flexible to allow for "any creative, innovative technologies that have yet to be invented," in the words of SB 100's author California Senator Kevin de León.